 Danes and Norwegians were part of the same country for hundreds of years, and they’re still family.

+Danes and Norwegians were part of the same country for hundreds of years, and they’re still family.
 Written Danish and written Norwegian are very similar – so similar that I once tried to find a Danish-Norwegian dictionary and was told there was no such thing.
-The spoken language is a little more different, but still Danes and Norwegians can understand what the other is saying.
+The spoken language is a little more different, but Danes and Norwegians can understand what the other is saying.

 Danes and Norwegians like each other.
 They care about each other.
-They even sometimes cheer for each other’s football teams.
+They sometimes even cheer for each other’s soccer teams.

 But like any family, there’s envy involved.
 Envy.

 For example, there’s envy of each other’s geographical pleasures.
 Norway has beautiful mountains, great for skiing.
 Denmark has windswept beaches, which the Norwegians seem to love.
-Lots of summer holidays in Denmark.
+Lots of summer holidays are spent in Denmark.

-The rumor is he was drunk during the meeting, and gave up the Ekofisk oilfield to Norway, which has earned billions of dollars from it.
+The rumor was, he was drunk during the meeting and good-naturedly gave up the Ekofisk oilfield, which has since earned Norway billions of dollars.